trac-hacks/trac-github/README.md

 _Warning: the commands below are provided for illustrative purposes.
 You'll have to adapt them to your setup._

-You need a clone of your GitHub repository for Trac's use.
-If you intend to enable autofetch, the clone must be writable by the webserver.
-For the best results, create a bare clone, like this:
+You need a mirror of your GitHub repository for Trac's use.
+If you intend to enable autofetch, the mirror must be writable by the webserver.
+To create it:

     cd /home/trac
-    git clone --bare --no-checkout git://github.com/<user>/<project>.git
+    git clone --mirror git://github.com/<user>/<project>.git
     chown -R www-data:www-data <project.git>

-Ensure that the user under which your web server runs can fetch into this
+Ensure that the user under which your web server runs can update the mirror:
-repository:

     su www-data
-    git --git-dir=/home/trac/<project.git> fetch
+    git --git-dir=/home/trac/<project.git> remote update

 Now edit your `trac.ini` as follows to configure both the git and the trac-github plugins: